hakolao/bevy_vulkano/README.md

 - Multiple Windows
 - Event handling

-The plugin contains functionality for resizing, multiple windows & utility for beginning and ending the frame.
+From Vulkano's perspective, this plugin contains functionality for resizing, multiple windows & utility for beginning and ending the frame.
 However, you'll need to do everything in between yourself.
 A good way to get started is to look at the examples.

+This should be especially useful for learning graphics pipelines from scratch using Vulkano.

 1. Add `VulkanoWinitPlugin`.
 It also adds `WindowPlugin` and anything that's needed.
 2. Then create your own rendering systems using vulkano's pipelines (See example.).
 You'll need to know how to use [Vulkano](https://github.com/vulkano-rs/vulkano).